opattison/olivermakes/_posts/2015-10-26-jekyll-mix-blend-mode.md

 }
 ```

-[^1]: Jekyll is the technology behind this website – it is a static site generator that helps build and publish very fast websites, and I use it for most of my work on the web.
-[I write quite a bit about it](http://olivermak.es/label/jekyll/) as well.
+[^1]: Jekyll is the technology behind this website – it is a static site generator that helps build and publish very fast websites, and I have used it for much of my recent work on the web.
+[I have written quite a bit about it](http://olivermak.es/label/jekyll/) as well.